 In 2012, Governor Brownback launched a plan to enhance career technical education in Kansas and better prepare high school students for college and careers.
-Senate Bill 155 was the enacting legislation, and beginning with the 2012-2013 school year, Kansas high school students now qualify for state-funded college tuition in approved technical courses offered by Kansas technical and community colleges.
-Additionally, the initiative provides school districts with an incentive for each high school student who graduates from that district with an industry-recognized credential in a high-need occupation (see below for a complete list of qualifying credentials).
+Senate Bill 155 was the enacting legislation, and beginning with the 2012-2013 school year, Kansas high school students qualify for state-funded college tuition in approved technical courses offered by Kansas technical and community colleges.
+Additionally, the "Excel in Career Technical Education" ("Excel in CTE") initiative provides school districts with an incentive for each high school student who graduates from that district with an industry-recognized credential in a high-need occupation (see below for a complete list of qualifying credentials).

 Snapshot of Success